Stem Cell Transplantation

 This is done to reconstitute a patient's blood and immune system, following treatments such as chemotherapy or radiotherapy, which destroys blood cells.

-The first umbilical cord blood transplant was performed in 1988 in France, which successfully treated a 5-year old boy with Fanconi's Anaemia.
-To date there have been more than 20,000 umbilical cord blood stem cell transplants reported worldwide.1
+The first cord blood transplant was performed in 1988 in France, which successfully treated a 5-year old boy with Fanconi's Anaemia.
+To date there have been more than 30,000 cord blood stem cell transplants reported worldwide.1

-Click here to read about a successful CordLife transplant case.
+Click here to read more about our successful transplant cases.

 Many newer applications are still undergoing development.
 In some cases, like spinal cord injury and heart attacks, the cells are directly injected into the damaged tissues.
 Some of the benefits experienced appear to be due to new blood vessel formation, which restores blood flow to damaged tissue.

-View video on "CordLife's successful transplant to treat Leukaemia".
+View video on "Cordlife's successful transplant to treat leukemia".

 - Ballen K., Gluckman E., Broxmeyer H. Umbilical cord blood transplantation: the first 25 years and beyond.
 Blood.
 2013;122(4):491-498.